Be humanistic leaders, overflowing with faith and intellect

 What is the SGI-USA Culture Department?

 When SGI President Daisaku Ikeda came to the United States in February of 1990, he boldly created a new SGI-USA organization.
 One aspect of this new beginning was the establishment of the Culture Department, a group formed to encourage members involved in elementary, secondary and higher education, the healing arts, and legal professions.
 Compassionate doctors, humanistic educators, and lawyers who side with justice are key components in our quest to create individual happiness and a peaceful world.
 The goal of the Culture Department is to nurture promising, capable people of faith and intellect who exemplify humanistic leadership, embracing wisdom, hope, and compassion.
+The Culture Department welcomes graduate students over the age of 25, pursuing degrees in the five professional divisions described below.
+Culture Department members who have retired from their professional field are welcome to continue attending meetings.

 Who are Culture Department Members?